deepset-ai/deepset-cloud-sdk/docs/examples/cli/README.md

 python -m deepset_cloud_sdk.cli upload ./examples/data/example.txt
 ```

-This command uploads the entire data folder located in the _examples_ directory to your deepset Cloud workspace.
+This command uploads all `.txt` and `.pdf` files from the folder located in the _examples_ directory to your deepset Cloud workspace.
+By default only `.txt` and `.pdf` files are uploaded.
+To upload different file types see below.

 The paths in the examples are relative to the current working directory.

 On MacOS and Linux: